li-shangru/WikipediaDarkTheme/README.md

 # WikiDarkMode
-Simple script to change Wikipedia page to a black theme.\
+### Click view raw link to install, requires Tampermonkey.
-Click view raw link to install, requires Tampermonkey.
+Simple script to change all Wikipedia pages to a black theme.
 _Unfinished project, will affect page loading speed_.